basham/rx-ui-patterns/README.md

 increment()
 expect(count$.value).to.equal(1)

-// Note: You can update the value on a BehaviorSubject
+// Note: Unlike an Observable, you can inspect the value
-// and inspect the value without subscribing to it.
+// of a BehaviorSubject without subscribing to it.
 ```

 ## Next steps